thumtblog/thumtblog.github.io/_posts/2021-10-30-stochastic-anderson-mixing.md

 ## Stochastic Anderson mixing

 We first reformulate Anderson mixing as a two-step procedure: (i) Projection step.
 The historical iterations are used to interpolate an intermediate iterate by solving least squares problem. (ii) Mixing step.
 The current gradient is incorporated to the intermediate iterate.
-To obtain a global convergent version of AM, we introduce damped projection and adaptive regularization to the original AM.
-The resulting algorithm is the stochastic Anderson mixing (SAM).
+To obtain a global convergent version of AM, we introduce damped projection and adaptive regularization to the original AM:

 (1) Damped projection.
 Motivated by damped Newton's method, we introduce damping to stabilize the projection step.

 (2) Adaptive regularization.
 Since the stepsize calculated by the projection step may be too large that causes the intermediate iterate overshoot the trust region, we introduce an adaptive regularization term to the least-squares problem in the projection step.

+The resulting algorithm is the stochastic Anderson mixing (SAM).
 We also give a procedure to ensure the current searching direction is a descent direction.

 With these modification, we establish the convergence theory of SAM, including the almost sure convergence to stationary points and the worst-case iteration complexity.
 Moreover, the complexity bound can be improved to $$O(1/\epsilon^{2})$$ when randomly choosing an iterate as the output.